Counseling (MA)

 Gain expertise from our industry specialists

-Our professors’ clinical experience covers the lifespan of clients who present with
+Our professors’ clinical experience covers the lifespan of clients who present with a wide range of issues.

 Present your research at national conferences